beckn/financial-services/docs/2_Terminology.md

 # Terminology (Citations Needed)
 The following table lists some commonly used terminology in the financial services sector that will frequently be encountered in descriptions, discussions and other communication.
-Volunteers are encourage to contribute to this list with citations from internationally recognized sources.
+Volunteers are encouraged to contribute to this list with citations from internationally recognized sources.

 > Note: The below definitions have been publish on the basis of information collected from Subject Matter Experts.
 Contributors are requested to further refine these terms with appropriate citations placed in the **References** section of this document.